tobias/splice/README.md

   used)?
 * Later (and optional):
   * cryptographic signature of the write (hard in JS environments)
-  * vector clock and other causality information
+  * explicit cross-actor causality information
   * markers / signature from transaction / consensus services indicating acceptance of a write within a serializable history

 ### What is replicated where, when, and how is it retained?

+(This is all prospective.)

 A taxonomy of replication and tuple storage concepts: